Conditions to apply

 The ELGRA mentor will follow the evolution of the team’s participation until the end of the programme, including the post-campaign activities.
 He/she will be offered the possibility to visit the institution of the student team and will be encouraged to co-author the papers related to this project.

-In order to assess the experiment proposals, the review board will take into account various criteria, such as the scientific or technological interest, the relevance of hypergravity for the proposed research, its novelty, the level of involvement of the project in the students’ syllabus, and others.
+In order to assess the experiment proposals, the review board will take into account various criteria such as the scientific or technological merit, the relevance of hypergravity for the proposed research, its novelty, the level of involvement of the project in the students’ syllabi and others.
 The selection will be performed in a single step.

 Please note that the conditions detailed above are subject to change without prior notice.

-Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Poland, Romania, Spain, Sweden, Switzerland, United Kingdom and Canada (Associate Member).
+Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom and Canada (Associate Member).

 European Cooperating States